Footbodds Logo

 Performance Summary

-Torino's home advantage is 0.10 points per game, suggesting balanced performance regardless of venue.
-The team averages 1.10 points at home compared to 1.20 points away.
+Torino's home advantage is 0.58 points per game, indicating that the team significantly benefits from playing in front of their home supporters.
+The team averages 1.47 points at home compared to 0.89 points away.

 Average Goals per Match